 Auburn history faculty have won numerous awards for their committment to excellent teaching at both the undergraduate and graduate levels.
 History courses at Auburn emphasize the development of research, writing, and speaking skills in addition to gaining a deeper understanding of the past and how it has shaped the world today.

 The Auburn Course Bulletin lists all the courses currently in the Auburn curriculum, but course offerings change from semester to semester.
-To the left you can find lists of past and future courses and instructors, as well as old syllabi, to see what new opportunities a history course might hold for you.
+To the left you can find lists of current courses by semester and see what new opportunities a history course might hold for you.

-The undergraduate program in history at Auburn is designed with four major student learning outcomes in mind, which are developed at each course level according to the curriculum map:
+The undergraduate program in history at Auburn is designed with four major student learning outcomes in mind:

 SLO 1.
 Historical Knowledge: Students can apply knowledge of diverse areas of history and historical thought in order to support interpretation.